austinsonger/Incident-Playbook/SIEM/Event-Codes-and-API-Event-Actions/ServicePorts.md

 sgmp-traps               160/tcp  # SGMP-Traps<BR>
 sgmp-traps               160/udp  # SGMP-Traps<BR>
                          /tcp  #
-snmp                     161/udp  # SNMP Agent<BR><br> Used to connect with and configure or request data from a running snmp agent on a network host. <BR> Security Concerns: Many! <BR> - Default community strings: "public" <BR> - Cleartext data exchanges (inluding auth with string) <BR> - Not hard to trick agent into revealing its string &amp; manager IP <BR> - To access agent's data or reconfig it, only need string and source IP of snmp manager (then spoof manager) <BR> <br> Snmp v2 has better security, but is not incorporated into many products. <BR> <br> Snmp v3 is being fielded, thus will slowly take over. <BR>
+snmp                     161/udp  # SNMP Agent<BR><br> Used to connect with and configure or request data from a running snmp agent on a network host. <BR> Security Concerns: Many! <BR> - Default community strings: "public" <BR> - Cleartext data exchanges (including auth with string) <BR> - Not hard to trick agent into revealing its string &amp; manager IP <BR> - To access agent's data or reconfig it, only need string and source IP of snmp manager (then spoof manager) <BR> <br> Snmp v2 has better security, but is not incorporated into many products. <BR> <br> Snmp v3 is being fielded, thus will slowly take over. <BR>
                          /tcp  #
 snmptrap                 162/udp  # SNMPTrap<BR><br> Used for agent alerts to snmp manager.
 Data is cleartext and sniffable.
 Manager is susceptible to forged alert floods. <BR> cmip-man                 163/tcp  # CMIP/TCP Manager<BR>